srich36/TodayILearned/til_docs/OS/Storage.md

 - RAM drives - portions of RAM that are carved out as a block device and stored as a filesystem
   - `/tmp`, `/dev/ram` on linux
 - PCI Bus (Peripheral Component Interface) - A data bus connecting hardware components on a computer
+- A disk may have some *bad blocks* which are unusable.
+It keeps track of these *bad blocks* throughout its lifetime.
+Generally there are additional sectors that are logically replaced (what the OS sees) when these blocks go bad

 ## Device Connection